input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 As with all data stored on a blockchain, we are mostly concerned about two
 aspects: transaction fees and latency.
-Clearly, in an interactive multi-chain protocol both these aspects are important from a usability standpoint.
-In this proposal we will try to address these issues in a way that both fee and latency is low, but in the end, it's the responsibility of the dApp developer to transfer and store only the most important data on-chain, while relying on other ways of communication between protocols.
+Clearly, in an interactive multi-chain protocol both of these aspects are important from a usability standpoint.
+In this proposal we will try to address these issues in a way that both fees and latency are low, but in the end, it's the responsibility of the dApp developer to transfer and store only the most important data on-chain, while relying on other ways of communication between protocols.